Jalapa Mazatec: Tone

 Jalapa roots distinguish three tones, low /˩/, mid /˧/, and high /˥/.
 In morphologically complex situations, combinations of these may form short (or perhaps mid-length) vowels with contour tones: /˩˧, ˧˥, ˥˧, ˧˩, ˥˩, ˩˥˩/ have been recorded.

 The simple tones are contrasted in //ʃá/ (/ʃa˥/)/ "work", //ʃā/ (/ʃa˧/)/ "puma", //ʃà/ (/ʃa˩/)/ "mould".

 In much of the literature, these are written with the numerals 1 (low), 2 (mid), and 3 (high).

 Jalapa utilizes whistled speech, where each simple or contour tone is given a whistle pulse.

 Phonotactics

 Aspirated consonants do not occur before breathy vowels, and glottalized consonants only occur before modally voiced vowels.
 Nasal consonants only occur before nasal vowels.
 Voiced plosives are prenasalized in intervocalic position.

 Consonant clusters include NC, where N is a nasal and C is a voiceless plosive or affricate, and SC, where S is a sibilant and C is a tenuis plosive or affricate.

 Grammar

-Jalapa Mazatec root words are primarily monosyllabic, and the intricate inflectional system is largely subsyllablic (Silverman 1994).
+Jalapa Mazatec root words are primarily monosyllabic, and the intricate inflectional system is largely subsyllabic (Silverman 1994).